rikedyp/documentation/release-notes/docs/minor-updates.md

+!!!
+Info "Information"
+    THIS DOCUMENT IS STILL UNDER DEVELOPMENT

 # Minor Updates and Bug Fixes

-!!! note
-    This is a stub page
+This page describes minor updates and bug fixes included in Dyalog v20.0.